steven-wood21/cs400-X-Team-74/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+* We can utilize Trello to keep track and assign tasks

 ## How will we will track progress (and follow-up) on completion of tasks